m-Py/anticlust/README.md

 option is repeated random sampling: Across a specified number of runs, anticlusters are assigned randomly.
 In the end, the assignment that maximized set similarity is returned.
 The second approach is an exchange
-method: Building on an initial random assignment, items are swapped systematically in such a way that each swap improves set similarity by the largest amount that is possible (cf. Späth, 1986).
-The exchange method is generally prefered because it usually results in more similar sets (it is also the default value for the `method` argument).
+method: Building on an initial random assignment of elements to clusters, items are swapped between clusters in such a way that each swap improves set similarity by the largest amount that is possible (cf. Späth, 1986).The exchange method is generally prefered because it usually results in more similar sets and it is also the default method for the `anticlustering()` function.
 The following code illustrates how to vary between the heuristic methods:

 ``` r
 ## Code example using random sampling